ksevindik/ksevindik.github.io/_posts/2016-11-02-weird-rollback-behavior-of-spring-testcontext-framework.md

+---
+layout: post
-# Weird Rollback Behavior of Spring TestContext Framework
+title: Weird Rollback Behavior of Spring TestContext Framework
+author: Kenan Sevindik
+---

 One of the nice features of TestContext module of Spring Application Framework is its ability to run unit tests within a transaction context.
 By that way, you are able to both execute your persistence operations which usually expect an active